paasio/apidocs/index.md

 * Cloud Controller - not started
 * DEA - progressing
-* Health Manager - not started
+* Health Manager - progressing
 * Router - all pages have content
 * Service Gateway - not started
 * Service Node - not started